AVEVA/CONNECT-data-services-developer-docs/content/api-reference/streaming-updates/streaming-updates-signups.md

 <a id="opIdSignupManager_Create Signup"></a>

 Creates a signup for the list of resource identifiers provided.
+Upon creating your signup, it will be placed in the Activating state.
+It is essential to invoke GetSignupById while your signup is in this Activating state.
+Note that GetSignupById will activate your signup only when the setup process is finished.

 <h3>Request</h3>